Terms that a Buyer of Business Telephone Systems Should

 Span

 of time that equipment will be repaired or replaced due to failure.
-Does
+Does not

 Work Order